 If the above doesn’t work, it may be worth turning the AC to a higher temperature (counter-intuitive, we know but it works)

 If you find out that these methods offer very little difference to your windows, chances are, they’re quite dirty and are in need of a super clean.
-In need of a good wash or detail, Schmicko can definitely help and the best part about it, we come to you.
+In need of a good wash or detail, car detailing or boat detailing, Schmicko can definitely help and the best part about it, we come to you.
+Looking for a more long term solution for combating foggy car windows, then ask about our ceramic coating Sydney services that we can provide to you.